 The value of the key is a list of objects.
-Each object should have the table name as the key, and the object as its value.
+Each object should have the table name as the key, and the object(s) as its value.
 Therefore, it is possible to specify multiple tables in one single object.
 However, each table can only be specified once, due to the uniqueness of the key in the object.

-If you need to specify, for example, two samples for one patient.
-You should specify the second sample as an independent object in the list, as shown below.
+As of candig-ingest==1.5.0, if you need to specify, for example, two samples for one patient, you can specify both samples in a single list and make this list be the value of the Sample table key, as shown below.
 For all clinical data objects, you always need to specify patientId.